Ministries of Grass Valley UMC

 If you are called to ministries of these kinds, we can always use more help!
 Creativity and expertise from your work and/or hobbies can be a great addition to our teams.

-We have a professional custodian/gardener who handles regular tasks, but he is glad to enlist help from time to time.
+We have a professional facilities manager/grounds-keeper who handles regular tasks, but he is glad to enlist help from time to time.

 Administration and finance are handled completely by church members who volunteer their time.
 You may be nominated to serve on the appropriate committee.